ncr-devops-platform/nagiosfoundation/BUILDING.md

 ```

 ### Artifacts
-The build artifacts can be found in `out/build`.
+The build artifacts can be found in `out/build` and full build assets are in `out/package`.

 ## Releases
-The `Makefile` uses [`ghr`](https://github.com/tcnksm/ghr) to create the GitHub Release and upload artifacts.
+Releases are normally performed through Travis CI by tagging a commit.
+As a secondary method, the `Makefile` can use [`ghr`](https://github.com/tcnksm/ghr) to create the GitHub Release and upload artifacts.
 This would normally be done by the project owner and requires a GitHub API token.
 Refer to the [ghr project](https://github.com/tcnksm/ghr) for more information and install `ghr` with
 ```
 go get -u github.com/tcnksm/ghr
 ```